Contest loggers are a little like clothes. Some like a particular style, some don't.

 - Very important to enable in a multistation setting.

-- Opening the wrong log file while networked with other stations may cause unwanted effects.
+- Opening the wrong log file while networked with other stations will force

 Options|Interface specific options|Use SPLIT command in SO2V technique